Technology

 Read More: UK spy agency that violated human rights to launch startup accelerator in Manchester

-This time, the new acceleration program will be a joint venture with The Landing, tech mentorship company, and global tech accelerator UP Ventures.
+This time, the new acceleration program will be a joint venture with The Landing, a tech mentorship company, and global tech accelerator UP Ventures.

 “We’re excited to help bring another initiative to the market that has the potential to make a meaningful impact on people’s lives through applied technology here in Greater Manchester and the North West,” said UP Ventures CEO Danny Meaney, in a statement.